Green Machines Drive Future of Construction with Electric Equipment Leading the Charge

 - Worksite noise reduction and lower emissions boost electric machine use in urban cities.

-- The rental market expanding for electric compact construction equipment for short-term use.
+- The rental market is expanding for electric compact construction equipment for short-term use.

 - Regulatory pressure drives the transition to cleaner, noiseless, eco-friendly construction equipment.